Ibotta/sopstool/.github/CONTRIBUTING.md

 ## Releasing

+This project uses [GoReleaser](https://goreleaser.com/) for builds and releases.
+Doing the tag/release below triggers the appropriate actions.

 1. Preview the release (optional)

    You can preview the package changes by running `scripts/release-preview`.
 This will show a summary of changes since the last release.